cstroessner/SelfDiffusion/README.txt

-Code to reproduce the figures in "TODO." by TODO (Arxiv: TODO set link.)
+Code to reproduce the figures in "TODO" by TODO.
+(Arxiv: TODO set link.)

 The MATLAB code is selfcontained.